meltano/meltano/docs/src/_concepts/python_virtual_environments.md

 Activate the virtual environment, and upgrade pip using:

 <div class="notification is-info">
-  <p>Note that pip needs to be upgraded everytime you make a new venv, you want to do this to avoid hard to troubleshoot issues with dependencies later.</p>
+  <p>Note that pip needs to be upgraded every time you make a new venv.
+Doing this helps avoid hard to troubleshoot issues with dependencies later.</p>
 </div>

 ```bash